Signed in as:

-Dogs with cryptic merle (also called phantom or ghost merle), typically display little to no merling and some may be misclassified as non-merles.
+Dogs with cryptic merle, not to be confused with phantom or ghost merle, typically display little to no merling and some may be misclassified as non-merles.

 Inheritance of merle is genetically unstable for both M and Mc alleles.
-During DNA replication and cell division, M may occasionally undergo poly-A tail reduction to produce Mc, while Mc may undergo expansion and revert to M.
+During DNA replication and cell division, M may occasionally undergo poly-A tail reduction to produce Mc.

 M/M 2 copies of merle are present (double merle)